E-mobility in the Aerospace Industry

 - Lower power needed – electric motors require less power to generate the same amount of speed

-- Lower priced air travel – as general operating costs are lower for electric aircraft, ticket prices to passengers are expected to fall
+- Lower priced air travel – as general operating costs are lower for electric aircraft, ticket prices to passengers are expected to fall.
+A major reduction in cost is the saving of expensive aviation fuel

 - Reduced emissions – a fundamental benefit of electric aircraft is obviously the vastly reduced emissions by not burning fossil fuels